bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 First part of the night is Shadow, second part is Arcane.

 - For Arcane, use your best setup.
 Assuming you haven't finished Living Garden, that would be ACRONYM.
 - Same for Shadow.
-I'd recommend getting the Reaper's Perch first, but if your best is the Clockapult of Time (or something weaker), you might want to [check your catchrates][CRE] against ACRONYM (without charms, ACRONYM actually gets higher catch rates)
+If your best is the Clockapult of Time (or something weaker), you might want to [check your catchrates][CRE] against ACRONYM (without charms, ACRONYM actually gets higher catch rates).
+If you have a better shadow trap (Reaper's Perch for example), that's likely the better option.

 **Dawn**